nextbreakpoint/nextfractal/README.md

 NextFractal depends on several thirdparty libraries including FreeImage, FFmpeg, ANTLR, RichTextFX, ControlsFX and software from Apache Software Foundation.

-NextFractal contains code derivated from original code of open source projects Xaos and ContextFree.
+NextFractal contains code code ported from original C/C++ code of open source projects Xaos and ContextFree.

 ## DESCRIPTION

-NextFractal is an application for creating fractals and other algorithmically generated images.
+NextFractal is an application for creating Fractals and other algorithmically generated images.
 Images are generated processing a script and some user provided parameters depending on the selected grammar.
-The grammar defines the domain specific language to use to compose the script.

 NextFractal is currently able to interpret M scripts and CFDG scripts.
-The M scripts are based on a domain specific language designed for creating Mandelbrot and Julia sets.
-The CFDG scripts are based on a context-free grammar designed for creating geometric shapes iteratively.
+The M scripts are based on a domain specific language for creating Mandelbrot, Julia and Fatou Sets.
+The CFDG scripts are based on a context-free grammar for creating geometric shapes using an iterative process.

-NextFractal provides also tools for exploring Mandelbrot and Julia sets, browsing images, creating time based and events based animations, and rendering image and video files.
-NextFractal exports to formats PNG, AVI and Quicktime.
+NextFractal provides also tools for exploring Mandelbrot, Julia and Fatou Sets, browsing images, creating time based and events based animations, and rendering image and video files.
+NextFractal exports image as PNG files, and videos as AVI or Quicktime files.

 ## SYSTEM REQUIREMENTS